burnmg/DecisionTree/README.md

 # About
-This is a Python implementation of the decision tree algorithm taking continuous input.
+This is my Python implementation of the decision tree algorithm taking continuous input.